 - Additional inner packaging applied to the container: decorative tag, safety/hygiene seal.

 - The label applied or printed onto the product container.

 - The container that holds the actual product (this is the largest driver of cosmetic plastic waste).

 At each level, there are different options and the brand developing the product has key sustainability choices along the way.

-The brand gets to decide whether to make sustainable choices all the way down to the bubble wrap, packing peanuts, and the ink used to print labels.
+The brand gets to decide whether to make sustainable, anti-plastic choices all the way down to the bubble wrap, packing peanuts, and the ink used to print labels.
 Spoiler alert: Sustainable, eco-friendly options exist for everything.
 They just cost more.
 Those packing peanuts can be 100% biodegradable, but the brand needs to make that choice.

 When compared to the cheapest option, both the sustainable route and the customer experience route are more expensive to both the brand and the consumer.
 However, the heart of the matter surrounds the amount paid in creating the consumer experience versus the more sustainable option.

 Bottom line: when you buy a $300 face serum, you don’t expect it to arrive in a kraft box, wrapped in newspaper!
 However, we guarantee that the actual product inside the vial does not cost $300 to manufacture... consumers have the choice for how much they are willing to pay for the experience of buying the serum.

 There are many eco-friendly packaging companies.
 It is completely possible for brands to use sustainable options that still provide customer experience.
 A few we like are: NoIssue, ecoenclose, The Better Packaging Co, PackHub, and Elevate Packaging.
 Two interesting sustainable technologies we are watching are packaging made from mushrooms and ink made from algae (note: these are unsolicited, non-affiliate links).